dmotte/desktainer-plus/README.md

 > :package: This image is also on **Docker Hub** as [`dmotte/desktainer-plus`](https://hub.docker.com/r/dmotte/desktainer-plus) and runs on **several architectures** (e.g. amd64, arm64, ...).
 To see the full list of supported platforms, please refer to the `.github/workflows/docker.yml` file.
 If you need an architecture which is currently unsupported, feel free to open an issue.

+> :calendar: The build process of this Docker image is **triggered automatically every month** (thanks, [GitHub Actions](https://github.com/features/actions)! :smile:) to ensure that you get it with all the latest updated packages.
+See the [workflow file](.github/workflows/docker.yml) for further information.

 ## Extensions

 On top of the base [dmotte/desktainer](https://github.com/dmotte/desktainer) image, we have: